Signs and Symptoms of Hearing Loss

-The ageing process leads to a reduced ability to hear clearly over time.
-Exposure to high noise levels socially eg. loud music, noisy hobbies, or noise in the workplace can also damage our hearing.
+The ageing process can lead to a reduced ability to hear clearly over time.
+Exposure to high noise levels for example loud music, noisy hobbies, or noise in the workplace can also damage our hearing (noise induced hearing loss).

-There are three main types of hearing loss:-
+There are three main different types of hearing loss:-

-- Sensorineural – this is where the hair cells in the inner ear/cochlea become permanently damaged and cannot transmit the sound signals to the brain (age related hearing loss & noise exposure).
+- Sensorineural hearing loss – this is where the hair cells in the inner ear/cochlea become permanently damaged and cannot transmit the sound signals to the brain (age related hearing loss & noise exposure).

-- Conductive – this is when the sound cannot pass freely through to the ear drum and the bony structures of the middle ear (ear wax, ear infections, perforated ear drum etc.)
+- Conductive hearing loss – this is when the sound cannot pass freely through to the ear drum and the bony structures of the middle ear (ear wax, ear infections, perforated ear drum etc.)

-- Mixed – this is when there is a conductive hearing loss combined with a sensorineural loss, leading to possible problems with the outer, middle and inner ear.
+- Mixed hearing loss – this is when there is a conductive hearing loss combined with a sensorineural loss, leading to possible problems with the outer, middle and inner ear.

 Did you know?